Hstrauss1/.../README.md

 Known Issues:
 I understand some of the PNGS are poor for the larger combinational logic diagrams Im looking into how to improve these.

-Not all the LAYOUTs are completed Im a working on these and will post them when done.
+Not all the LAYOUTs are completed Im working on these and will post them when done.

 Add diagonal edge detection